 Cons:

-1. Queen’s Peak
+- Queen’s Peak

 We’ve done a review of Queen’s Peak before, but that’s because it’s one of the hottest affordable condos right now.
-This is the only other project, besides Commonwealth Towers, to be right besides the Queenstown MRT station.
+This is the only other project, besides Commonwealth Towers, to be right beside the Queenstown MRT station.

 Queenstown, incidentally, is quite desirable as a location.
 It’s an old (read: mature) neighbourhood, which means it’s loaded with amenities.
-From hawker centres to Queensway mall, everything you need is often just a short walk away.
+From hawker centres to Queensway Mall, everything you need is often just a short walk away.

 Pros: